 But what if there was a solution that made it easier for organizations to build native integrations, support their partners in building native integrations, and reduce the need for in-house developer resources?

 Pandium is an integration solution that provides organizations with the ability to build native integrations up to 6x faster with the use of it’s technical infrastructure.
-It eliminates much of the costs that come with building in-house native integrations while also avoiding the rigidity and more limited customer UX of iPaaS’s or unified APIs.
+It eliminates much of the costs and processes that come with building, supporting, and maintaining native integrations, while also avoiding the rigidity and more limited customer UX of embedded iPaaS’s or unified APIs.

-Pandium does this by enabling developers to write the configurations for their integrations in the language of their choice, while Pandium handles the authentication, logging, hosting, and UI.
+Pandium also enables developers to write the configurations for their integrations in the language of their choice, while Pandium handles the authentication, logging, hosting, and UI.

 This approach also reduces dependency.
 SaaS companies using Pandium own and control the business logic code they (or their partner) create for the integrations powered through Pandium.
 This is approximately 60%-70% of the code needed for a native integration – a stark contrast to the iPaaS’s and unified APIs, who retain control of all the code and whose customers churn off without any usable code.

 With many integration strategies and tools available, companies should understand their place in their customers’ tech stack and their strategic goals before deciding how to build their integrations.
 Evaluate what customers want from the product category and how critical integrations are to providing a good product experience.

 If the use cases are relatively simple and unlikely to evolve over time, an iPaaS with third party integrations might be the best approach, especially if engineering resources are in short supply.
 Alternatively, if integration is absolutely core to the product, like with workflow automation or a customer data platform, consider owning everything in house and only offering native integrations.